FirebaseExtended/firebase-arduino/serial_protocol.md

 ```
   + If response is ok and a raw string value.
   * If response is ok and a raw string value prefixed by count of bytes in response then new line.
-  # If response is ok and a integer value.
-  .
-If response is ok and a float value.
+  : If response is ok and a number, this could be float or int.
   ?
 If response is ok and a boolean value.
   $ If response is ok and json formatted and prefixed by count of bytes in response then new line.
   - If response is an error